 After several more years of tension and propaganda attacks, Octavian declared war against Cleopatra, and therefore Antony, in 31 B.C.
 Enemies of Octavian rallied to Antony’s side, but Octavian’s brilliant military commanders gained early successes against his forces.
 On September 2, 31 B.C., their fleets clashed at Actium in Greece.
 After heavy fighting, Cleopatra broke from the engagement and set course for Egypt with 60 of her ships.
 Antony then broke through the enemy line and followed her.
 The disheartened fleet that remained surrendered to Octavian.
 One week later, Antony’s land forces surrendered.

 Although they had suffered a decisive defeat, it was nearly a year before Octavian reached Alexandria and again defeated Antony.
 In the aftermath of the battle, Cleopatra took refuge in the mausoleum she had commissioned for herself.
 Antony, informed that Cleopatra was dead, stabbed himself with his sword.
 Before he died, another messenger arrived, saying Cleopatra still lived.
-Antony had himself carried to Cleopatra's retreat, where he died after bidding her to make her peace with Octavian.
+Antony had himself carried to Cleopatra’s retreat, where he died after bidding her to make her peace with Octavian.
 When the triumphant Roman arrived, she attempted to seduce him, but he resisted her charms.
-Rather than fall under Octavian's domination, Cleopatra committed suicide on August 30, 30 B.C., possibly by means of an asp, a poisonous Egyptian serpent and symbol of divine royalty.
+Rather than fall under Octavian’s domination, Cleopatra died by suicide on either August 10 or August 12, 30 B.C., possibly by means of an asp, a poisonous Egyptian serpent and symbol of divine royalty.

 Octavian then executed her son Caesarion, annexed Egypt into the Roman Empire, and used Cleopatra’s treasure to pay off his veterans.
 In 27 B.C., Octavian became Augustus, the first and arguably most successful of all Roman emperors.
 He ruled a peaceful, prosperous, and expanding Roman Empire until his death in 14 A.D. at the age of 75.